 Edward reached Berwick shortly after, and then proceeding to enter Scotland, he executed a part, at least, of the threat which he had made on commencing his march.
-It were little profitable to trace the steps of the English king, who, forgetting that the Scots were a nation fighting for their liberty and their rights, treated them as a race of rebels, and so completely laid waste the country by fire, that the period has received in history the name of the burned Candlemas.
+It were little profitable to trace the Scots were a nation fighting for their liberty and their rights, treated them as a race of rebels, and so completely laid waste the country by fire, that the period has received in history the name of the burned Candlemas.
 Fire, indeed, was the only means of revenge left him to employ; for the Scottish leaders and people had retreated before his approach, and swept the land of every thing that could be carried away.

 + Froissart, add.
+17.

-17. ‡ Robert of Avesbury.
+Robert of Avesbury.